geneb/ScarletDME/README.md

 You should be able to build the system by just typing "make' in the directory where the Makefile lives.
 Enter "sudo make install" to install the result of the first "make" command.
-Note that the make install command will fail if the qmsys user and qmuser group doesn't exist.
+Note that the make install command will fail if the qmsys user and qmusers group doesn't exist.

 The install portion of the makefile may be tweaked to do additional things like copying the xinetd files to their required locations and a fancy sed edit of